syncfusion-content/blazor-docs/blazor/pivot-table/grouping.md

 ## Custom Grouping

-Custom grouping can group any data type, such as date, time, number and string, into a custom field based on the user's needs.
+Custom grouping can group any data type such as date, time, number and string into a custom field based on the user's needs.
 It can be configured via the UI by right-clicking on any header in the pivot table.

 ```cshtml
 @using Syncfusion.Blazor.PivotView